 1. Create a resin ‘hot box.’

-Take a large cardboard box, and put in a gooseneck lamp with an incandescent bulb.
+Take a large box, and include a lamp with an incandescent bulb.
 Turn on the light while your resin projects are curing.
 The incandescent bulb will create a little heat, and the cardboard box will keep the heat inside.
 Be sure to cover your projects, as those bulbs also attract dust.
 You can also use a metal cabinet for this.

 ⭐️ BONUS: Here are other resin casting tricks I always use.